Joint tenants are equally responsible for paying the rent. You all have the same rights and responsibilities.

 You can only become a private tenant if you have the right to rent.
 Each joint tenant must have the right to rent.

 A private landlord or letting agent must carry out a right to rent check before you sign up to a private tenancy.

 Paying the rent when you're a joint tenant

-Joint tenants are all jointly and individually responsible for paying the rent.
-This means that if one of you moves out without giving notice or is not paying their share, the other joint tenants are responsible for paying it for them.
+If one tenant moves out without giving notice or doesn't pay their share of the rent, the other joint tenants are responsible for paying it for them.